ChemGen: Code Generation for Multispecies Chemically Reacting Flow Simulations: Governing equations and thermodynamics

-Unimolecular/recombination fall-off reactions incorporate a dependence on pressure.
-In general, this model predicts an increase in the reaction rate with increasing pressure.
+Unimolecular/recombination reactions in the pressure fall-off region require special consideration.
 Given Arrhenius-type low-pressure and high-pressure limits for the rate functions ($k_{A,0,j}$ and $k_{A,\infty,j}$, respectively with their own $A_{j}$, $b_{j}$, and $E_{j}$ constants), $k_{j}^{f}$ is computed as

 where $P_{r}$ is the reduced pressure, defined as

 The same optimization for efficiencies can be made as in the third-body prefactor.
 Various falloff reactions exist where the only difference is in the function $F$, known as the broadening term, which we outline below, the simplest being $F=1$ from Lindemann~\citep{Lin22}.